rudymartinb2/myjsunit/README.md

 ## TO-DO and know bugs

-There are some words in spanish mixed in the code.
+- There are some words in spanish mixed in the code.
-Rename myrunner.js as main.js -- and perhaps adding a symlink myrunner.js -> main.js to avoid breaking things.
+- Rename myrunner.js as main.js.
-Need a way to test earlier versions of NodeJS.
+- Need a way to test earlier versions of NodeJS.
-Runner should check the testsuit class is a subclass from testSuite.
+- Runner should check the testsuit class is a subclass from testSuite.
-Adjust inotifywait parameters to recognize valid js file extensions instead of running on everything under the project tree.
+- Adjust inotifywait parameters to recognize valid js file extensions instead of running on everything under the project tree.
-There is a lot of clean up to be done.
+- There is a lot of clean up to be done.

 ## Contributing